“Don’t think about making art, just get it done. Let everyone else decide if it’s good or bad, whether they love it or hate it.

 Tony Rubino's art is featured in museums in the USA, Italy, Scotland and Greece and has been shown in dozens of galleries including ones in Manhattan, Milan, Paris, UK, LA, Washington DC, Nashville and Chicago.
 His work can also be seen in all 250 guest rooms and in the common areas at the brand new Virgin Hotel in Edinburgh, Scotland.
 His 12 books can be found wherever books are sold and his comic strip is in 250 newspapers throughout the United States and Canada.

 Tony’s line of fashion and accessories are sold in stores and catalogs worldwide including Bloomingdales and Lord And Taylor.
 His designs, comics and words can also be found on greeting cards and other product lines such as calendars, notebooks, and apparel.

-Tony is the co-creator of the Internationally syndicated comic strip, “Daddy's Home”, which appears in more than 250 newspapers and websites and is seen by 26 million people every day.
+Rubino is the creator of the Internationally Syndicated Comic Strip, “Daddy's Home” which appears in more than 250 newspapers and websites and is seen by 26 million people every day.
 “Daddy’s Home” is a fresh and funny look at the contemporary trials and tribulations of a growing segment of the modern family dynamic -- the stay at home dad.